CrunchyData/postgres-operator-client/docs/content/reference/pgo_start.md

 ### Synopsis

-Start allows you to start a PostgreSQL cluster.
+Start sets the spec.shutdown field to false, allowing you to start a PostgreSQL cluster.
 The --force-conflicts flag may be required if the spec.shutdown field has been updated by another client.

 ### RBAC Requirements